 Ah, summer.
 It’s the perfect time to doze, daze, and get dosed up on physics.
-Sit back in the radiant heat of a 4.5-billion-year-old sphere of searing plasma that fuses 620 million tons of hydrogen per second – in short: fun in the sun.
+Sit back in the radiant heat of a 4.5-billion-year-old sphere of searing plasma that fuses 620 million tons of hydrogen per second, and get ready for some sciency fun in the sun.
 We present these scientific snippets underlying some beloved aspects of the season.

 10. Uranians rarely have a midsummer night’s dream.